Mafyou/LeetCode/README.md

 # LeetCode
-Few exercice for the website leetcode.com
+Few exercice from the website leetcode.com